dparedesh/baseline-framework/README.md

 <br/><br/>

-### Optimization of data selection using the signal significance:
+### Optimization of data selection using the signal significance

 One of the standard methods to find the optimal selection to be applied to the samples is maximizing the signal significance.
 To compute the significance of every signal hypothesis for every channel you must call the following function in the analyzer before the execution: